arunkumarp1947/litebot-1/README.md

 [Invite Litebot Here](https://discordapp.com/oauth2/authorize?client_id=405829095054770187&scope=bot&permissions=11278)

 ## To do
-- ☑ Deletes messages containing any words in words.txt
+- ☑ Deletes messages containing any words in words (Different levels of swear blocking)
 - ☑ Join & Leave messages
 - ☑ Kicking & Banning commands
-- ☑ Report function
+- ☑ Report command (Set which channel or user the reports go to)
 - ☑ Purge Messages
 - ☑ Help command
 - ☑ Invite blocking
-- ☑ Server specific disabling/enabling commands
+- ☑ Server specific disabling/enabling commands & channels for join/leave
-- ☑ Better config - Set channel for join/leave messages
-- ☑ Better Report System (Set which channel or user the reports go to)
-- ☑ Better Swear blocking system (Different levels of swear blocking)
-- ☑ Add support for minimal permissions
+- ☑ Support for minimal permissions
-- ☑ Add !check command to see what commands are enabled
+- ☑ Check command to see what commands are enabled
-- ☑ Add verification system for channels (Check on !set to see if the channel works)
 - ☑ Roles from command
-- ☐ Improve resliance against server changes
-- ☐ Purge specific user's messages
 - ☐ Clean up Code
-- ☐ New prefix
+- ☐ New/custom prefix

 ## Most Likely not going to do
 - ☐ Music System
+- ☐ Currency

 # Docs